plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 > “It is my conviction that we cannot change the world if we are not capable of changing our way of thinking, our consciousness.
 That is why awakening, collective change in our way of thinking and seeing things, is very crucial.
 And that is why learning to change our way of daily living so that there is more mindfulness, more peace, more love is very urgent and we can do that now, today.”

 I got a better sense why changing our way of seeing things is so important in our pursuit of saving the planet.
 I also notice that we should be careful of thinking in terms of pursuing a goal *(even if the goal is to protect Mother Earth)*.
-In the welcome video, Sister Hien Nghiem reminds and invites us to approach this course with a spirit of aimlessness (letting go of results/expectations).
+In the welcome video, Sr. Hien Nghiem reminds and invites us to approach this course with a spirit of aimlessness (letting go of results/expectations).
 Right from the beginning, the online retreatants are being exposed to what we sometimes call the deeper teachings of Buddhism.
 This makes the course very enriching for both long-term practitioners and those who are completely new to the practice.
 So the question that came up for me was about how this special new course actually manifested.

 **Q: How was the idea of the *Zen and the Art of Saving the Planet (ZASP)* online course born?**